nordic-institute/X-Road/README.md

 ## 5 Kubernetes secrets
 ### 5.1 Create secret
 In this example we are going to create a secret for the X-Road Security Server Sidecar environment variables with sensitive data.
-Create a manifest call "secret-env-variables.yaml" and fill it with the desired values of the environment variables.
+Create a manifest file called for example "secret-env-variables.yaml" and fill it with the desired values of the environment variables.
 - replace <namespace_name> with the name of the namespace if it's different from `default`.
 If we want to use `default` namespace, we can delete the line.
 ```bash
 apiVersion: v1